ggprod/aws-sysops-labs-day1/lab2-ec2/README.md

 2. Click **Launch Instance** Select the first AMI image at the top and leave other configuration as-is.
 In the **5.
 Add Tags** section give the instance a tag with key=Name and value set with your firstname-lastname and any suffix.

 3. In the **6.
 Configure Security Groups** section.
+Set the radio button to **Create a new security group**.
+Give it a name that is firstname-lastname-sg.
 Add a Rule for HTTP.
-Leave the Rule configuration as is which allows access from any IP address over port 80.
+Leave the other configuration as is which allows access from any IP address over port 80.

 4. Click **Review and Launch** and then **Launch** and select **Create a new key pair**.
 Give the new keypair a name firtname-lastname-key1 and click **Download Key Pair** and
 Save it to your machine and make note of the location.
 Click **Launch Instances**